jonathan-reisdorf/project-eye/README.md

 - Node.js

 ## For the Client User Script
-- Chrome Browser and Tampermonkey Add-On or Firefox Browser and Greasemonkey (untested yet)
+- Chrome Browser and Tampermonkey Add-On or Firefox Browser and Greasemonkey
+- alternatively: there's a new zip file (client/CustomizedFF.zip) that contains a portable FireFox that already has Greasemonkey and the user script installed and running, as well as some additional settings -- use it to quickly get started

 # Initial Run: